 Risk ID CRR0015 Risk Title Man aging and working with the socia al care market Source / Cause of Risk A significant proportion of adult social care is commissioned out to the private and voluntary sectors.
 This offers value for money but also means that KCC is dependent on a buoyant market to achieve best value and give service users optimal choice and control.
-Factors such as the introduction of the National Living Wage, potential inflationary pressures and uncertainty over care market workforce in light of new settled status arrangements mean that the care market is under pressure. markets are not sustainable.
+Factors such as the introduction of the National Living Wage, potential inflationary pressures and uncertainty over care market workforce in light of new settled status arrangements mean that the care market is under pressure.
+Risk Event Care home and domiciliary care markets are not sustainable.
 Inability to obtain the right kind of provider supply at affordable prices.
 Significant numbers of care home closures or service failures.
-Providers choose not to tender for Consequence Gaps in the care market for certain types of care or in geographical areas meaning difficulty in placing some service users.
-Risk Owner Penny Southern, Corporate Director ASCH, in collaboration with Vincent Godfrey, Strategic Commissioner Responsible Cabinet Member(s): Graham Gibbens, Adult Social Care and Public Health Catherine Rankin Strategic Commissioning Current Likelihood Likely (4) Target Residual Likelihood Possible (3) Current Impact Major (5) Target Residual Impact Major (5) Control Title Control Owner Opportunities for joint commissioni regularly explored, including joint v partnership with key agencies (i.e. sion of dementia nursing beds Health) being Vincent Godfrey, Commissioner Strategic As part of the Commissioning Succeeding decision making before moving contact the commission of the Commissioning Succeeding the commission of the Commissioning Succeeding Succ unction to ensure good quality data ward to inform Richard Fitzgerald Intelligence Mana Performance / Ste Head of Performa Information ger, eph Smith,
+Providers choose not to tender for services at Local Authority funding levels or accept service users with complex needs.
+Consequence Gaps in the care market for certain types of care or in geographical areas meaning difficulty in placing some service users.
+Risk Owner Penny Southern, Corporate Director ASCH, in collaboration with Vincent Godfrey, Strategic Commissioner Responsible Cabinet Member(s): Graham Gibbens, Adult Social Care and Public Health Catherine Rankin Strategic Commissioning Current Likelihood Likely (4) Target Residual Likelihood Possible (3) Current Impact Major (5) Target Residual Impact Major (5) Control Title Control Owner Opportunities for joint commissionir regularly explored, including joint w Health) being Vincent Godfrey, Commissioner Strategic As part of the Commissioning Success model, Analytics function to ensure good quality data to inform decision making before moving commissioning activity forward.
+Richard Fitzgerald Intelligence Mana Performance / Ste Head of Performa Information iger, eph Smith,

-Regular meetings with provider and trade organisations Vincent Godfrey, Strategic Commissioner Ongoing Contract Monitoring, working in partnership with the Access to Reso Clare Maynard, Head of Commissioning Portfolio - Outcome 2 and 3 Ongoing monitoring of Home Care market and market coverage.
-Commission reviewing the capacity of the Home Care market with a view to developing a coverage Jo Empson, Commissioning Manager, Community Support Ensuring contracts have indexation clauses built-in, managed through contra Georgina Aplin, Head of Commissioning Support KCC is part of local and regional Quality Surveillance Groups that systematic parts of the health and care system to share information, identify and mitigate relating to care providers Penny Southern, Corporate Director ASCH (KCC lead) Ongoing work to improve maturity of the market Vincent Godfrey, Strategic Commissioner Action Title Action Owner Planned Completion Date Recommissioning of Homecare, Supporting Independence Service and discharge to assess as part of the 'Care in the Home' project April 2019 Implementation of refreshed Accommodation Strategy, developed with partners and key stakeholders.
-Need to have Extra Care beds onstream by 2020 Clare Maynard, Head of Commissioning Portfolio - outcome 2 and 3 April 2019 (review)
+Regular meetings with provider and trade organisations.
+Vincent Godfrey, Strategic Commissioner Ongoing Contract Monitoring, working in partnership with the Access to Reso Clare Maynard, Head of Commissioning Portfolio - Outcome 2 and 3 Ongoing monitoring of Home Care market and market coverage.
+Commission reviewing the capacity of the Home Care market with a view to developing a coverage.
+Jo Empson, Commissioning Manager, Community Support Ensuring contracts have indexation clauses built-in, managed through contra Georgina Aplin, Head of Commissioning Support KCC is part of local and regional Quality Surveillance Groups that systematic parts of the health and care system to share information, identify and mitigate relating to care providers.
+Penny Southern, Corporate Director ASCH (KCC lead) Ongoing work to improve maturity of the market Vincent Godfrey, Strategic Commissioner Action Title Action Owner Planned Completion Date Recommissioning of Homecare, Supporting Independence Service and discharge to assess as part of the 'Care in the Home' project.
+April 2019 Implementation of refreshed Accommodation Strategy, developed with partners and key stakeholders.
+Need to have Extra Care beds onstream by 2020.
+Clare Maynard, Head of Commissioning Portfolio - outcome 2 and 3 April 2019 (review)